julien-lin/php-dotenv/README.md

 ## 📝 License

-MIT License - Voir le fichier LICENSE pour plus de détails.
+MIT License - See the LICENSE file for more details.

-## 🤝 Contribution
+## 🤝 Contributing

-Les contributions sont les bienvenues !
-N'hésitez pas à ouvrir une issue ou une pull request.
+Contributions are welcome!
+Feel free to open an issue or a pull request.

+## 💝 Support the project

+If this bundle is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.

 ---

-**Développé avec ❤️ par Julien Linard**
+**Developed with ❤️ by Julien Linard**